William H. Prescott: Early career: The History of Ferdinand and Isabella

 Prescott first became interested in the history of Spain after his friend, the Harvard professor George Ticknor, sent him copies of his lectures on the subject.
 Prescott's studies initially remained broad, but he started preparing material on Ferdinand and Isabella in January 1826.
-His acquaintance Pascual de Gayangos y Arce helped him construct a sizable personal library of historical books and manuscripts concerning the subject.
+His acquaintance with scholar Pascual de Gayangos y Arce helped him construct a sizable personal library of historical books and manuscripts concerning the subject.
 Alexander Hill Everett, an American diplomat in Spain, also provided him with material which was unavailable to Prescott in Boston.
 However, progress was stalled almost immediately, due to a sudden deterioration in Prescott's eyesight.
 Unable to find a reader fluent in Spanish, Prescott was forced to work through Spanish texts with an assistant who did not understand the language.
 When Alexander Everett heard of this situation, he provided Prescott with the services of George Lunt, who had adequate knowledge of Spanish for the task.
 However, this could only be a temporary arrangement, and he was replaced by a man named Hamilton Parker, who held the position for a year.
 Eventually, George Ticknor, who was by then in charge of the department of modern literature at Harvard University, found James L. English, who worked with Prescott until 1831.
 Among the books studied by Prescott in this period, Ticknor lists Juan Antonio Llorente's Historia crítica de la Inquisición de España, Historia de los Reyes Católicos don Fernando y doña Isabel by Andrés Bernáldez, Voltaire's Charles XII and William Roscoe's Life of Lorenzo de' Medici, which were to be the sources on which the History of Ferdinand and Isabella was to be based.
 In spring 1828, Prescott visited Washington, where he and Ticknor dined with John Quincy Adams at the White House, and saw Congress in session.